fbpx

 Job Descriptions

-There are generally three Project Coordinators at each site.
-They work together as a team who are responsible for the selection and completion of home repair and community projects, taking care of work teams, and managing the site’s tool and building material budgets.
+There are three Construction Coordinators at each site.
+They work together as a team who are responsible for the selection and completion of home repair and community-based projects, taking care of work teams, and managing the site’s tool and building material budgets.

 Food Service Coordinator